innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 If I re-use old virtual envirnoment, I can save 1-2 minutes by not installing all from scratch.
 But I would rather have 100% reproducible build and take this time/cost hit.

-Also note that I am not using `--system-site-packages` flag in this virtual environment.
+Also note that I am not using `--system-site-packages` flag when creating virtual environment.
 This will ignore any packages pre-installed globally in the image.
 One of them is system-wide installed `tensorflow-gpu`.
 I want to follow the best practices and have full control over the python package versions.